soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

     * All methods must be **thread-safe**.
 Multiple threads may access and modify the same accounts concurrently.
     * You **must prevent race conditions** using synchronization mechanisms such as `ReentrantLock`.
     * For `transfer`, you **must acquire locks on both source and target accounts simultaneously**.
-      🔒 **Important:** Without proper locking,deadlocks may occur.
+    * 🔒 **Important:** Without proper locking, deadlocks may occur.
 Identify the problem and prevent it from happening.

 3. **Note:**

    For the sake of simplicity in this assignment, you do not need to check whether the balance is sufficient before performing a withdrawal or a transfer.
    This means accounts are allowed to have negative balances, and there is no need to throw exceptions or block operations due to insufficient funds.

+4. Tests are provided — run them multiple times to ensure consistent results.
+This helps verify that your implementation is free of race conditions and deadlocks.

 ---